metno/emep-ctm/README.md

 an updated user guide and a full year model results for the year 2015, under [GPL license v3][GPLv3].

-You are recommended to read all chapters of the [EMEP/MSC-W model User Guide][guide] before you start retrieving data as instructed on the [OpenSource rv4.17 (201802)][rel417] release page.
+You can download the source code and input data by following the instructions on the [OpenSource rv4.17 (201802)][rel417] release page.

+Information on use of the model can be found in the [EMEP/MSC-W model User Guide][guide]

 #### Previous releases (YYYYMM - date of release)